 COVID-19 vaccination programme

-This figure includes first and second doses and our health region consists of Buckinghamshire, Oxfordshire and Berkshire West.
+These figures include first and second doses.
 For more information, visit NHS.UK: COVID-19 vaccinations.

 Getting a COVID-19 vaccine

 Your GP will either call, text or send a letter inviting you to your vaccination appointment.

 Alternatively, you may receive an NHS letter advising you to book at one of the Mass Vaccination Sites.

 If you are not in a group currently advised to book, please do not call the GP or go to the vaccination site without an invitation.

 If you are in one of the groups below you can book online book your appointment online via the NHS website here, or your GP may contact you.

 - people at high risk from coronavirus (clinically extremely vulnerable)

 - people who live or work in care homes

 - people who are a main carer for someone at high risk from coronavirus